Differentiable Point-Based Radiance Fields for Efficient View Synthesis: Appendix

-\paragraph{Point-based Rendering} Point-based \rev{rendering via splatting} has been explored for decades, offering computational efficiency \rev{as} an elegant scene representation~\cite{pfister2000surfels,zwicker2001surface,zwicker2004perspective,zwicker2002pointshop}. \rev{Recent works explore combining deep learning with surface splatting, e.g., \cite{yifan2019differentiable} propose a differentiable algorithm for point-based surface and normal processing and does not have an appearance model and does not produce radiance outputs.
-In contrast, the proposed method focuses on high-quality image-based rendering and novel view synthesis.
-Aliev et al.~\shortcite{aliev2020neural} propose a point-based rendering method which requires a \emph{given point cloud} aggregated from RGB-D captures, while the proposed method optimizes for point clouds from RGB-only inputs.
+\paragraph{Point-based Rendering} Point-based \rev{rendering via splatting} has been explored for decades, offering computational efficiency \rev{as} an elegant scene representation~\cite{pfister2000surfels,zwicker2001surface,zwicker2004perspective,zwicker2002pointshop}. \rev{Recent works explore combining deep learning with surface splatting, e.g., Yifan et al. \shortcite{yifan2019differentiable} propose a differentiable algorithm for point-based surface and normal processing and does not have an appearance model and does not produce radiance outputs.
+In contrast, \finalrev{the proposed method optimizes for point positions and spherical harmonic coefficients in an end-to-end fashion, and it focuses on high-quality image-based rendering and novel view synthesis.} Aliev et al.~\shortcite{aliev2020neural} propose a point-based rendering method that requires a \emph{given point cloud} aggregated from RGB-D captures, while the proposed method optimizes for point clouds from RGB-only inputs.
 In contrast to our network-free method, this method also uses a rendering network that requires a day of training time.
 Lassner et al.~\shortcite{lassner2021pulsar} generate features by rasterization of spheres in a \emph{deferred neural rendering} approach using an image-to-image rendering network (Pix2PixHD).
 The proposed method synthesizes an RGB image directly by splatting a point cloud with a per-point appearance model.
 We report in this manuscript that this results in an order of magnitude faster training time while providing better results.
-Kopanas et al.~\shortcite{kopanas2021point} use rasterized encoded point clouds with features, provided by conventional \rev{structure-from-motion methods}, i.e., using COLMAP to build a dense point cloud, and SIBR to get the depth and normal maps.
+Kopanas et al.~\shortcite{kopanas2021point} use rasterized encoded point clouds with features provided by conventional \rev{structure-from-motion methods}, i.e., using COLMAP to build a dense point cloud, and SIBR for the depth and normal maps.
 A neural network then translates features into images for novel views.
 The feature encoding and decoding are learned, leading to long training times.
 Moreover, their inference stage selects image features from the training set and thus needs to store all these training features, resulting in storage requirements of multiple gigabytes in contrast to less than ten megabytes for the proposed method.
 Similarly, R{\"u}ckert et al.~\shortcite{ruckert2021adop} assume \emph{known point clouds}, recovered by COLMAP.
 Given a point cloud, their method employs a deferred neural rendering approach similar to \rev{Lassner et al.~\shortcite{lassner2021pulsar}} but with a multi-scale feature-to-image transfer network.
-In contrast to the proposed method that requires a few minutes of training time, R{\"u}ckert et al. train for 12 hours.}
+In contrast to the proposed method that requires a few minutes of training time, R{\"u}ckert et al. train for 12 hours. \finalrev{Very recently, Point-NeRF~\cite{xu2022point} proposes a point-based rendering method, which, in contrast to the proposed method, is not network-free and relies on relatively slow volume-rendering.
+As such, the rendering time of Point-NeRF is comparable to NeRF, about 400x slower than the proposed method.} }